-Lords Of Shadow
+Roleplay / Lords of Shadow

-Take Superman (Sans invunerability) throw him in Iron Man's armor, have them cloned after every death, and what do you get?
-Humanity's last hope.
+Take Superman (sans invunerability) throw him in Iron Man's armor, have them cloned after every death, and what do you get?
+Humanity's last hope.Lords of Shadow

-follows the Harbingers,
+follows the Harbingers, Villain Protagonist

 Super Soldiers designed for the sole purpose of fighting sentient darkness called the Shadow.